aiherrera/angular-starter/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/aiherrera/angular-starter/issues).
+You can also take a look at the [contributing guide](https://github.com/aiherrera/angular-starter/blob/master/CONTRIBUTING.md)

 ## Show your support